caraweisman/abSENSE/README.md

 The method is explained in further detail in the paper (citation).
 There, it is applied to the specific case of lineage-specific genes, for which homologs appear absent in all species outside of a narrow lineage.
 The method itself is applicable to any case in which a homolog appears absent (e.g. a single species missing a homolog that one might interpret as a gene loss), and likewise, this code is applicable to all such cases.

+In this repo, you will find:

+__a)__ Code that can perform this analysis using the required input data (see below)

+__b)__ All input data used in the fungal and insect lineages discussed in (PAPER CITATION) that can be used as input to the analysis code.

 ## __GUI WEBSITE AVAILABLE FOR SIMPLE ANALYSES__

 We have a GUI website that can perform basic single-gene analyses that don't require the advanced command line options available here (see below).
 If this is your case, you may find it easier to use than downloading and running this code on the command line.

+The website is pre-loaded with the input data required to perform these analyses for all of the fungal and insect genes analyzed in (PAPER CITATION).
+It can also perform analyses on user-provided input data.

 The website is available at: LINK